john-science/i-wish-i-were-at-defcon-25-hack-a-thon/README.md

 I thought this year would finally be the year I would make it out to [DefCon 25](https://defcon.org/html/defcon-25/dc-25-index.html).
 Rats.

 Well, okay.
 The if the conference is four days (July 27-30, 2017) I bet I take that weekend off.
 So I am going to throw my own Hack-a-Thon that weekend.
-I will lock myself away from the world and experiment with all the InfoSec / penetration testing tools I can.
+I will lock myself away from the world and bulid my own Linux distribution from scratch.
+If I have time left, I will use that distro to server up a LAMP website and do some penetration testing.

 ## Goals

-> Build a LAMP stack website onto a Raspberry Pi.
-Try out a bunch of InfoSec and pentration tools on that website.
-Start with Metasploit and Kali Linux.
+> Build a Linux distro from scratch on a Raspberry Pi.
+Build a LAMP-stack website on that Pi, and attack it with Slow Loris.

 ## Logging the Hack-a-Thon